Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 The `sparse` project already had benchmarks, but they were designed to be run by [`asv`](https://asv.readthedocs.io/en/stable/), a tool to benchmark performance.
 Plus, they were meant to be run by contributors locally in their machine.
 Thus, running the benchmark was not included in the CI workflow.

 My job was to convert those benchmarks so they could be run and analyzed with [`CodSpeed`](https://docs.codspeed.io/), a different tool for benchmarks.
 For that, I had to install it first.
-I will describe shortly what the work involved, but I would like to mention some of the differences between both tools.
+I will describe shortly what the work involved.

-`asv` needs to be installed from `PyPI`.
-The benchmarks that it runs are short python scripts that call the project's functions or methods.
-It needs a `JSON` configuration file for it to work.
-Then the result of the tests are stored in `JSON` format files as well, and they can grow quite large. `asv` displays the results in a web frontend.
-So, it normally needs a host.

-Some OS projects run the benchmarks on separate servers, and the results are published on yet another server. `asv` only shows some graphs with the results, but it doesn't notify when it finds a regression.

 When using `CodSpeed`, the benchmarks are run in the CI environment.
 Then the results are sent to `CodSpeed` servers to be analyzed.
 Running benchmarks in the CI environment (on `GitHub`) is normally something to avoid, due to the noise that could be introduced.
 But `CodSpeed` simulates CPU behavior, so the results measure CPU cycles.
 They include cache and memory access.
 To learn more details, please visit this [section](https://docs.codspeed.io/features/understanding-the-metrics/).